 Here’s where you hone in on your niche or product.
 What corner of the sex toy market will you conquer?
 Maybe you’ll even carve out your own.
 Whatever you decide, do your research, says Kristin.
 “Identify a strong product-market fit before investing capital and resources into an idea.”

 🍌 Target audience

 - Products marketed to specific groups and communities (e.g., LGBTQ+)

 - Lingerie, apparel, and adult cosplay

-- Complementary products and accessories (e.g., lubricants, condoms, merch)
+- Complementary products and accessories (e.g., lube, condoms, merch)

 🍑 Trends and themes

 - Novelty and fantasy products (e.g., unicorn-themed dildo)